-In this, our third installment of our interview series, we’ll take a closer look at one of the more recent interview permutations—the group interview or team-based discussion.
+In this, our third installment of our interview series, we’ll take a closer look at an interview permutation—the team-based discussion.
 You can view the first two parts of this interview series here: open versus invitation-only interviews and blind interviews versus non-blind interviews.

 What Is the Team-Based Discussion at Wharton?

 Several years ago, the admissions office at the University of Pennsylvania’s Wharton School partnered with the Wharton Innovation group to launch a new evaluation method, the team-based discussion (TBD).
 As its name suggests, as part of the TBD, applicants are placed into a group with five to six other applicants for an interactive discussion about real-life business scenarios, designed to reveal to the Admissions Committee how each applicant approaches and analyzes specific situations.

 “Our hope is that this will give applicants a glimpse into Wharton’s group learning dynamic, which is central to our program,” Karl T. Ulrich, then vice dean of innovation at Wharton, said about the TBD when it launched as part of the 2012-13 application season.
 “We believe that this type of assessment also serves as a tool to take prospective students ‘off the page’ and allows us to see firsthand the ways in which they can contribute to our community of diverse learners and leaders,” he continued.

 The way teams of applicants are assembled is simply a function of who signs up when.
 Each participant will receive a prompt for the TBD in advance, and Wharton recommends spending about an hour in advance preparing for the discussion.